Lillian Stewart Carl: Self description

 In her biographical statement on her website and in her publicity materials, Carl says:

 Lillian has lived for many years in North Texas, in a book-lined cloister cleverly disguised as a tract house.
 Therefore she's developed a passion for mountains and seacoasts, especially the ones in Scotland.
 Lillian is a member of The Author's Guild, Novelists Inc., Science Fiction Writers of America, and Sisters in Crime.

 Genre

-Carl originally wrote science fiction and fantasy, then branched out in later years to romantic suspense and mystery.
+Carl originally wrote science fiction and fantasy, then branched out later to romantic suspense and mystery.
 Many of her books also cross genres, containing touches of what she calls her own genre mix of all the above with touches of the paranormal.

 Carl states that: "It was she [Bujold] who introduced me to science fiction and fantasy in general and Tolkien in particular." and "Recently I re-read my first published fantasy novels.
 I was appalled to discover I'd used several Tolkien-esque phrases — quite unconsciously, as so much of his prose is now lodged deep in my subconscious."